 It was found that the use of alcohol-based solutions in hospitals reduces the number of nosocomial infections and deaths by 50%, and “hand washing with soap can reduce death rates from pneumonia and diarrhoea by up to 65%” in children under 5 years old.

-On a more personal, everyday level, increased hand hygiene in your home often leads to less sick days and time taken off of work for a preventable illness.
-If you and your family are often sick, consider instituting new hand washing practices for everyone, which could make a real difference in your overall health.
+On a more personal, everyday level, increased hand hygiene in your home often leads to fewer sick days and time taken off of work for a preventable illness.
+If you and your family are often sick, consider instituting new hand-washing practices for everyone, which could make a real difference in your overall health.

 2. Why don’t people wash their hands?

 • Not enough time (too busy).

 • Hand washing facilities are not close enough or inconveniently located.

 • Poor standard of washroom cleanliness means people are reluctant to touch taps or fittings.